 E-News asked readers what they do about compound presentation.

+What do you do with a compound presentation?
+Watch patiently.
 As long as the fetus and mother are healthy, why do anything else?

 - Maurenne Griese, RNC, BSN, CCE, CBE

 ONLINE HOLIDAY PAK: Print and use coupons for a variety of birth-related items, plus use clickable links to product web sites.
 Go to: www.midwiferytoday.com/specials

 HOLIDAY GIFT GIVING is as easy as a click of your mouse!
 Go to Midwifery Today's website to order birth jewelry, books, subscriptions to Midwifery Today magazine and The Birthkit newsletter, educational packs, and much more!

 I am an intern midwife in the slum area of the Philippines.
 I am dealing with my first low blood pressure woman, rather malnourished as our patients normally are.
 Her hematocrit is 32, she is due in a few days.
 Does anyone have a suggestion on how to improve a low blood pressure in such a short time?
 I am worried that if she hemorrhages, she would not have high enough blood pressure.
 What is your experience on this?

 To share your thoughts and experience, go to Midwifery Today's Forums.